 If you think back to when your symptoms started or the years leading up to it.
 Is there anything relevant, a memory that pops straight into your mind?
 Are there any sad or negative emotions that come up along with the physical memory?

-If so, this means although this is something from the past it is still active in your body.
+If so, this means that although this is something from the past, it is still active in your body.
 This can relate to immune system dysfunction and the continuation of chronic pain.
-We use methods such as PSYCH-K® and Systematic Kinesiology to help eliminate the emotional charge quickly and gently.
-There is no need to keep re-living the past, the methods we use clear those emotions in as little as 2-5 minutes.
-Once this emotional link has gone then everything else you do to improve your symptoms will be able to work effectively.
+Methods such as PSYCH-K® and Systematic Kinesiology help eliminate the emotional charge quickly and gently.
+There is no need to keep re-living the past; the methods we use clear those emotions in as little as 2-5 minutes.
+Once this emotional link has gone, then everything else you do to improve your symptoms will be able to work effectively.

 Try This Quick Experiment

-If your stomach pushed outwards this is a sign that it is important for you to focus on re-training your core muscles.
+If your stomach pushes outwards, this is a sign that it is important for you to focus on re-training your core muscles.
 It is essential to understand that this is about re-training and not strengthening.
-You must not do sit-ups, planks etc. Most likely when you do, your stomach will push out and dome.
-If you keep doing those exercises you are adding to your problem.
+You must not do sit-ups, planks, etc. Most likely, when you do, your stomach will push out and down.
+If you keep doing those exercises, you are adding to your problem.

 Looking For More Specialist Advice?

-There are other factors that contribute to the symptoms of endometriosis that are beyond the scope of this blog so If you would prefer more specialised advice tailored to your individual needs, I work online over Zoom and from our clinic in Kingsbury Episcopi.
-If you’d like to find out more before making a decision, I offer a complimentary no-obligation 30-minute call so you can ask any questions before making a decision.
+Other factors contribute to the symptoms of endometriosis that are beyond the scope of this blog, so if you would prefer more specialised advice tailored to your individual needs, you can contact It’s All About Health, where they offer complimentary no obligation 30-minute calls where you can ask any questions before making a decision.

 Rachael Kennard-Wall practices PSYCH-K®, Systematic Kinesiology and Barral Institute Visceral manipulation.
 She’s been helping people to overcome chronic and recurrent pain since 2001.